decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

 - PK, octet string.
-A public key in the form ouputted by the SkToPK operation
+A public key in the form outputted by the SkToPK operation

 Outputs: